m-sanchez/m-sanchez/README.md

-## I build AI you can audit
+## Hello there!

 [![Website](https://img.shields.io/badge/miguelsanchez.co.uk-B45309?logo=firefox&logoColor=white)](https://miguelsanchez.co.uk)
 [![LinkedIn](https://img.shields.io/badge/in%2Fmiguelsanchezduran-0A66C2?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/miguelsanchezduran)
 ![Location](https://img.shields.io/badge/Dubai-6E6E6E)

-Senior software engineer, 15+ years in production, now working on AI systems that decide in code rather than in the prompt: they reason over retrieved sources, show their working, and decline when they should.
+I am a Senior software engineer, 15+ years in production, now working on AI systems that decide in code rather than in the prompt: they reason over retrieved sources, show their working, and decline when they should.